marshar007007/accident_risk_predicition_app/README.md

 - **Columns:** 'road_type', 'num_lanes', 'curvature', 'speed_limit', 'lighting',
        'weather', 'road_signs_present', 'public_road', 'time_of_day',
        'holiday', 'school_season', 'num_reported_accidents', 'accident_risk'
 - **Preprocessing:** Categorical features encoded using one hot encoder, standard scaler used for numerical features, using PCA vs not using PCA to reduce dimesion(but without using PCA condition has better result, it can be seen under development code file).

 ## Model
-- **Algorithm:** KNN Regressor
+- **Algorithm:** KNN Regressor and best_k_number (5) is chosen after looping k_values by comparing along with evaluation metircs.
 - **Evaluation Metrics:**
   - R² Score
   - Mean Squared Error (MSE)